kyle-hunady/esp32cam-gdrive/README.md

 The GApps Script logs data into a Google Doc to help debug issues with upload
 - The Doc is named 'log' and is placed in baseFolder
 - It can be disabled in the GApps Script

-## Known issue:
-First few images (typically 3) either fail to upload to show green tint.
-I'm not sure what's happening with that or how to fix it.
-Think you could help?